-Most of the islands of the Mid Atlantic have volcanic origin and several are still volcanically active such as Jan Mayen in the North Atlantic which is the world's most northerly sub aerial volcano and Tristan da Cunha in the South Atlantic which is the world's most remote inhabited island.
-We offer two different voyages that visit Mid Atlantic Islands giving you the change to visit some incredibly remote and rarely visited volcanoes:
+Most of the islands of the Mid Atlantic have volcanic origin and several are still volcanically active, such as Jan Mayen in the North Atlantic which is the world's most northerly sub aerial volcano, and Tristan da Cunha in the South Atlantic, which is the world's most remote inhabited island.
+We offer two different voyages which visit Mid Atlantic Islands giving you the chance to visit some incredibly remote and rarely-visited volcanoes:

-- The Atlantic Odyssey which visits the South Shetland Islands, Antarctica, South Orkney Islands, South Georgia, Gough Island, Tristan da Cunha, Nightingale Island, Inaccessible Island, Saint Helena, Ascension Island and the Cape Verde islands.
+- The Atlantic Odyssey: visits the South Shetland Islands, Antarctica, South Orkney Islands, South Georgia, Gough Island, Tristan da Cunha, Nightingale Island, Inaccessible Island, Saint Helena, Ascension Island and the Cape Verde islands.
 To read this voyage itinerary please click on its box below.

-- Jan Mayen which visits Fair Isle, Jan Mayen and Spitsbergen.
+- Jan Mayen: visits Fair Isle, Jan Mayen and Spitsbergen.
 To read this voyage itinerary please click on its box below.

 The Atlantic Odyssey

 The Atlantic Odyssey is an epic voyage, with geologically fascinating islands separated by the vast Atlantic Ocean.
 The highlight of the voyage is probably the visit to the British Overseas Dependent Territory of Saint Helena, Ascension and Tristan da Cunha.
 James guided on this voyage twice and wrote this article about its geology,